gammapy/fhee/README.md

 This will be mostly a demo, where we do live coding and explain what's going on.
 In the second half we'll introduce a bunch of Python development tools (e.g. `pytest` to run tests or `sphinx` to generate HTML documentation), there it's easier if you want to follow along and run the commands for yourself.

-We've structured the tutorial into a series of TODO steps and put the starting point for each step of this project into folders called `vXX` you
+We've structured the tutorial into a series of TODO steps and put the starting point for each step of this project into folders called `vXX`.
+You can also use these during or after the tutorial to try stuff out.
-There will be a

-but participants can try to follow along by doing the same changes and edits.

- code as a starting point and incrementally t

-This tutorial will briefly introduce you to a bunch of tools that can help you as a Python developer to be more productive.
-We will spend on average ~ 10 minutes per tool, with a ~ 5 min intro / demo, followed by you using the tool for a few minutes.
+At the end we'll leave 30 minutes for an exercise where you get to apply the newly learned skills and extend the package by writing a function with docs and tests.

+## What's the `fhee` package?

+In this tutorial we'll create the Fermi-LAT High Energy Explorer (`fhee`) package together.

+The goal is to write some code to find the highest-energy photons near 2FHL catalog sources.

+The input data files are:

+* `data/gll_psch_v08.fit.gz` -- The Fermi-LAT 2FHL catalog
+  (downloaded from FSSC)
+* `data/2fhl_events.fits.gz` -- The event list corresponding to 2FHL
+  (obtained from Marco Ajello with permission to share publicly on November 12, 2015)

+We've added soft links to some of the versions of this package to avoid duplicating the data files (a few MB) in the git repo.
+E.g. `v01/gll_psch_v08.fit.gz` is a soft link to `data/gll_psch_v08.fit.gz`.

+## Goals

+The goals of this tutorial are:

+-

 The goal is to make you aware of some of the existing tools and get you started.
 Using the links provided here you can then follow up later at